ergoplatform/website/content/en/blog/2020_04_21_ergo_positioning.md

 blogPhoto: "/img/blog/rent_storage.jpg"
 ---

 __We’ve designed Ergo with long-term economic sustainability in mind, and storage rent is one of the ways we’re ensuring miners stay profitable well into the future.
-One community member, Robbert, describes this function as ‘on-chain garbage collection’ that reduces the problem of blockchain bloat – and even makes it profitable.__
+One community member, Robert, describes this function as ‘on-chain garbage collection’ that reduces the problem of blockchain bloat – and even makes it profitable.__

 The 2020 block reward reduction will probably be the most important halving Bitcoin ever experiences.
 This is the point where the narrative of programmatic scarcity and digital gold will truly be proven, in the context of the sharpest economic downturn in living memory.
 In previous halvings, Bitcoin has still been in its infancy, a niche experiment.
 Future halvings will confirm the principle.
 But this one is the watershed.